Church of Our Lady St Mary of Glastonbury

-The Church of Our Lady St Mary of Glastonbury in Glastonbury, Somerset, England, is a Roman Catholic church that was completed in 1940.
+The Church of Our Lady St Mary of Glastonbury in Glastonbury, Somerset, England, is a Roman Catholic church that was completed in 1940, which includes the Diocesan Shrine of Our Lady of Glastonbury.

 History

 The church sits along Magdalene Street facing the medieval Abbot's Kitchen across the road in Glastonbury Abbey.
 On the same site once stood the original Catholic church in an old converted stable, which was pulled down in 1938.
 Behind the church there was once the St Louis Convent school, which operated from 1925 until 1984.
 The new church was made at a cost of £11,000 and was built using Bath and Corsham stone.
-At the front of the church, carved into the stone ,are statues of the Madonna and Child, Saint Dunstan to the left and Richard Whiting, the last abbot of Glastonbury, on the right.
+At the front of the church, carved into the stone, are statues of the Madonna and Child, Saint Dunstan to the left and Richard Whiting, the last abbot of Glastonbury, on the right.
 Father Michael Fitzpatrick worked on raising these funds and relied upon local donations to do so.

 Relics

 After its consecration on July 2, 1941, by Bishop Lee of Clifton, the church was blessed and relics from saints placed within the altar and reliquaries from: